eigenform/perfect/README.md

 > Currently, all experiments assume the use of `isolcpus`.

-## Harness Configuration
+### Harness Configuration

-The "harness" is a trampoline that jumps into JIT'ed code.
+The "harness" is a trampoline [emitted during runtime] that jumps into other code emitted during runtime.
+In most experiments, this is used to collect measurements with the `RDPMC` instruction and manage all of the state associated with running experiments.

-See [`./perfect/src/harness.rs`](./perfect/src/harness.rs) for more details.
+A few important details:

 1. The default configuration tries allocate the low 256MiB of virtual memory (from `0x0000_0000_0000_0000` to `0x0000_0000_1000_0000`).
 This is